Charles Beyer

-Charles Frederick Beyer (an anglicised form of his original German name Carl Friedrich Beyer) (14 May 1813 – 2 June 1876) was a celebrated German-British locomotive designer and builder, and co-founder of the Institution of Mechanical Engineers.
+Charles Frederick Beyer (born Carl Friedrich Beyer; 14 May 1813 – 2 June 1876) was a German-British locomotive designer and builder, and co-founder of the Institution of Mechanical Engineers.
 He was the co-founder and head engineer of Beyer, Peacock and Company in Gorton, Manchester.
 A philanthropist and deeply religious, he founded three parish churches (and associated schools) in Gorton, was a governor of The Manchester Grammar School, and remains the single biggest donor to what is today the University of Manchester.
-He is buried in the graveyard of Llantysilio Church, Llantysilio, Llangollen, Denbighshire North Wales.
+He is buried in the graveyard of Llantysilio Church, Llantysilio, Llangollen, Denbighshire, North Wales.
 Llantysilio Church is within the grounds of his former 700 acre Llantysilio Hall estate.
 His mansion house, built 1872–1874, is nearby.